CommerceDataService/census-wikidata-bot/README.md

 Lastly, `reference.json` contains definitions of wiki property tags and what that property represents in order to make understanding of the tags defined in the main data files easier.

 ## Running The Bots
-Once all setup has been completed, the Wikidata bot can be run by executing `census_bot.py` and the Wikipedia bot can be run by executing `wikipedia_test_bot.py`.
+Once all setup has been completed, the Wikidata bot can be run by executing `wikidata_bot.py` and the Wikipedia bot can be run by executing `wikipedia_bot.py`.

 ### Modes of execution
-Currently, the wikipedia bot does not take any arguments (*still in development*).
-The Wikidata bot can be run using different modes.
+The wikidata and wikipedia bots can be run using different modes.
 More information about argument usage is available by using  `--help`.
 The following modes are available for running the Wikidata bot are available:

 ###### Test
 The `-m t` argument can be passed to the script in order to run it in test mode.
-This allows the bot to communicate with the [test site](test.wikidata.org) instead of the [production site](https://www.wikidata.org/).
+For the wikidata bot, this causes the bot to communicate with the [test site](test.wikidata.org) instead of the [production site](https://www.wikidata.org/).
 In order to have pages to test against, you must create test pages and make sure you are referring to the proper values in your configuration file.
+For wikipedia, this causes to use the test data defined in the test_data parameter in the code.

 ###### Production
-The `-m p` argument can be passed to the script in order to run it in production mode (i.e., use the [main site](https://www.wikidata.org) ).
+The `-m p` argument can be passed to the script in order to run it in production mode (i.e., use the [main site](https://www.wikidata.org) for wikidata and use API data for wikipedia).

 ###### Debug
 The `-d` argument can be passed to the script in order to run it in debug mode.
 This will allow you to run the script on test or production without actually making any edits.